 College is an environment in which you learn how to manage your time and set your priorities.
 I do not take attendance.
 There is, however, a strong correlation between course attendance and performance.
 We will spend a considerable amount of class time in the "computer lab," meaning working on code together.
-Your performance in this class, particularly on the homework assignments and the research paper, is strongly related to your attendance at these lab sessions.
+Your performance in this class, particularly on the homework assignments and the group project, is strongly related to your attendance at these lab sessions.
 The success of your final group project is strongly related to your attendance at lecture sessions.
-Part of your grade will be determined by in-class quizzes (see below).
+Part of your grade to be determined by in-class quizzes (see below).
 I recommend, therefore, that you attend class regularly.
 If you choose to come to class, you should do so responsibly.
 I fully expect that you will have done any assigned readings before coming to class.
 Class is much more interesting when you engage with both your instructor and the material.
 I also expect that you make a reasonable effort to maintain classroom decorum by refraining from reading newspapers, doing crossword puzzles, sleeping, texting, or playing on Facebook (or whatever social network/game/trend that I'm oblivious to).
 Please silence all cell phones.
+These ideas are formally outlined in the Auburn University Classroom Behavior policy: see tinyurl.com/au-st-pol for more details.
+Consist with Auburn University policy, I encourage class attendance from all students.